akihironakayama0225/Easy-Datetime-Cpp/README.md

 ## Introduction
+`struct tm` is often used for time calculation in C++.
-Time calculation in C++ often using `struct tm`.
-However, struct tm has some parts that programmers have to pay attention to, for example year begins from 1900 and month begins from 0 month.
+However, struct tm has some parts that programmers have to pay attention to, for example year begins from 1900 and month begins from 0.
 Therefore, I made a library wrapping struct tm and helping you to handle datetime easily.
- It is Named `Easy Datetime` and provide the following simple functions.
+It is Named `Easy Datetime` and provides the following simple functions.

 - Functions list
     - Datetime representation and calculation